 In 2016, inspired by a trip to Japan, Franny resolved to get back to ceramics and took classes with Tim Hurn at Bettiscombe, Hector Mavridis in Thessaloniki and a masterclass with Akiko Hirai at Lisa Hammond’s Maze Hill studio.
 Since 2017 Franny has focussed on developing her ceramic practice in Bridport.

 “Currently I make vessels because they are a foundational form, integral to our human narrative and I am interested in ideas of containment.
 As an Independent Advocate I spoke up emphatically for the people I supported and now my vessels speak quietly for themselves.
 I intend the tactile qualities of my work for everyday use, and for the presence of a decorative piece to have emotional resonance.
 I am aiming to create moments of beauty that evoke visceral feelings of pleasure.”

 Franny’s work can be viewed below and bought over the phone t: 44 (0)1308 459511 or by email firstname.lastname@example.org.
 We are happy to ship ceramics which we send very well packed but not insured in order to keep costs down.
-Please note measurements are of height by diameter at its widest point.
+Please note measurements are of height by diameter at its highest and widest point.